dan2-ux/esp-idf-dht11-dht22-static-library/README.md

+# Welcome to DHT11 and DHT22 repository
+This is a ready-to-use component with a clean API that only requires developers to define the pins.
+It is designed for the ESP32 to work with the temperature sensor, allowing developers to focus on integrating the features provided by the DHT11 and DHT22 into their own projects.

-# DHT11 & DHT22 Temperature and Humidity Sensor
+## DHT11 & DHT22 Temperature and Humidity Sensor

 This repository demonstrates how to interface DHT11 and DHT22 temperature and humidity sensors using a single-wire digital protocol.